-The university recommends that you arrive in the UK with approximately £200-£250 in British currency, more if you are traveling by taxis and other public transport.
+The University of Winchester recommends that you arrive in the UK with approximately £200-£250 in British currency, more if you are traveling by taxis and other public transport.
 Do not carry any more than this in case it gets lost.
-It is also advisable to bring some traveler's checks with you for emergencies; they can be cashed at airport "bureaux de change" offices and in banks.
-You can also withdraw money from ATMs using your credit or debit card.
+You are able to withdraw money from ATMs using your credit or debit card.